#

 Generative AI Policy

 The increasing use of generative AI and AI-assisted technologies in scientific publishing necessitates clear guidelines for authors, reviewers, editors, and readers.
-This policy ensures transparency and responsible use of AI tools in the writing process while maintaining the integrity of scholarly work.
-The journal will continue to review and update this policy as needed.
+This policy ensures transparency and responsible use while maintaining scholarly integrity.

 Use of Generative AI in Scientific Writing

-This policy pertains specifically to the writing process and does not apply to the use of AI tools for data analysis or research insights.
+This policy pertains specifically to the writing process (not data analysis or research insights):

-• Generative AI and AI-assisted technologies may only be used to enhance the readability and language of a manuscript.
+• Generative AI may only be used to enhance readability and language

-• Authors bear full responsibility for the content of their work and any potential errors or biases introduced by AI tools.
+• Authors bear full responsibility for content accuracy and any AI-introduced errors/biases

 Disclosure Requirements